abhinavanshuman15/Its-only-words-and-words-are-all-I-have/README.md

 # Its-only-words-and-words-are-all-I-have

-Prediction of Genre and popularity of English songs based on lyrics.(NLP)
+## Description:
+This project uses distributed representation of documents approach to perform music mining tasks.
+As part of music mining task we are working on two tasks: prediction of genre and prediction of popularity of English songs based on lyrics (NLP).
+Using distributed representation models we gets embedding for each songs as well as embedding of each genre and popularity class.
+We use cosine-similarity between songs embedding as well as genre embedding to predict its genre.
+We also experimented with classical models like SVM, RandomForest, KNN using the generated songs embeddings.

 ## Requirements:
 1. Python 3.6